ManasPecenek/clinco/README.md

 The ubuntu based image "petschenek/ubuntu-systemd (215MB)" has systemd installed in it.
 You can check the [Dockerfile](https://github.com/ManasPecenek/clinco/blob/main/Dockerfile)

 In this Dockerfile there are three important points:
-1. We need to tell systemd that it is in Docker.
+1. We need to tell systemd that it is in Docker. `ENV container=docker`
-2. We need to declare a volume for "/var/lib/containerd" because the filesystem of pods that will be created in the cluster must be a normal filesystem.
+2. We need to declare a volume for "/var/lib/containerd" because the filesystem of pods that will be created in the cluster must be a normal filesystem. `VOLUME ["/var/lib/containerd"]`
-3. We need to declare the stopsignal different than the default stopsignal of Docker which is SIGTERM whereas systemd exits on SIGRTMIN+3
+3. We need to declare the stopsignal different than the default stopsignal of Docker which is SIGTERM whereas systemd exits on SIGRTMIN+3. `STOPSIGNAL SIGRTMIN+3`

 --------------